I have my brain tied behind my back, as always, to make things fair.

 Yeah.

-Because he knows he knows that the narrative in the press is gonna be spun that John Boehner is responsible for this, that the Republicans are responsible.
+Because he knows, he knows that the narrative in the press is going to be spun that John Boehner is responsible for this, that the Republicans are responsible.

 That's what Obama claims is a distraction.

-I'm not gonna sit here and act like we're gonna shut the government down and go ahead and sign that.
+I'm not going to sit here and act like we're going to shut the government down and go ahead and sign that.

-Thanks, Rush, and I tell you be still my heart.
+And I tell you, be still my heart.

 I hope I can speak clearly here.

-I live just west of the madness downtown in Madison, and uh we just went through the prosper election.
+I live just west of the Madness downtown in Madison, and we just went through the Prosser election.

-Back at the end of the administration, Doyle and the Dempse, when they lost, passed legislation that tied Prosser's hands for raising money.
+Back at the end of the administration, Doyle and the Dems, when they lost, passed legislation that tied Prosser's hands for raising money.

-If he did raise money, he had to taxpayer money would then have to be donated to his opponent.
+They tied to it, if he did raise money, taxpayer money would then have to be donated to his opponent.

 Right.